nandhirajan-tfi/udemy-eth-inbox/README.md

 #### Web3 With Contracts
 - To Create a contract -> ABI + Bytecode
 - To Interact with deployed contract -> ABI + Address of deployed contract

+#### Infura:
+- Will give access to Rinkby Network
+- It won't manage Token or ETH, it's just the connection point outside the Rinkey Network